Maximizing and Satisficing in Multi-armed Bandits with Graph Information: GRUB Sample complexity

 \section{GRUB Sample complexity}

-In order to work out the sampling complexity for \algoname{}, we differentiate the arms into three categories : highly competitive, weakly competitive and noncompetitive.
-The judgement of the difficuluty level of an arm depends on its suboptimality as well as the structure of the provided graph side information.
-A modified version of the Definition~\eqref{def:b_d_set_def} of highly competitive sets, weakly competitive sets and noncompetitive sets are as follows:
+In order to compute the sample complexity for \algoname{}, we classify the arms into two categories: competitive and non-competitive.
+The split of arms into these two categories is not required for the algorithm, but provides tighter complexity bounds as will be observed in this appendix.
+The division of the arms is contingent on its suboptimality and the structure of the provided graph side information.
+A modified version of the Definition~\eqref{def:b_d_set_def} of competitive set and non-competitive set is as follows: